Kotlin/KEEP/proposals/pattern-matching.md

 - `Person(age, age)` where age is an undefined identifier
   - the first `age` should be matched as above
   - the second destructured argument should also call `equals()` on the first destructured argument to enforce an additional equality constraint where both fields of `Person` must be equal
-  - A match that should never succeed (maybe because `Person` is defind as `(String, Int)` and `Person(age, age)` was defined) can be reported at runtime as it is likely to be a programmer mistake.
+  - A match that should never succeed (maybe because `Person` is defind as `(String, Int)` and `Person(age, age)` was defined) can be reported at compile time as it is likely to be a programmer mistake.
 Note that this match could succeed anyway in a scenario where two different types do `equals() = true` on each other.

 ## <a name="design"></a> Design decisions